The Thomas D. Sullivan Medal in Philosophy

-The University of St. Thomas Philosophy Department is pleased to announce its seventh annual student essay contest.
+The University of St. Thomas Philosophy Department is pleased to announce its eighth annual student essay contest.

 Winners will also have the opportunity to present their winning papers publicly at the last philosophy department colloquium of the year.